jakubhajek/k8s-examples/day1/tasks.md

 Discuss the limits and requests with your mentor.

 Try to set a very high requests value in your definition and check what happens. (higher than amount of memory in your VM)

+### Task 7: Readiness and Liveness probes

+Please configure a pod with command and http liveness checks.
+Please get familiar with the readiness example in solutions directory.